kebin20/english-flashcards-app/README.md

 ### Main Function

 Users should be able to:
-- Access flashcard sets and start revising
+- Access flashcard sets and start revising vocabulary that has been learnt in the past year.
 - Store cards needing to be learnt and revise them in a separate page
-- Remove cards that have been learnt from current deck
+- Remove cards that have been learnt from current deck.
-- Being able to edit the master deck, editing as the user wishes (WIP)
+- Being able to edit the master deck and editing the card contents (WIP)

 ### Links